Racka: Efficient Hungarian LLM Adaptation on Academic Infrastructure: Conclusion and Future Directions

 \section{Conclusion and Future Directions}

-This work introduced \racka{}, a resource-efficient, continually pretrained language model for Hungarian, using a practical methodology specifically designed for deployment on national HPC infrastructure.
-Through targeted tokenizer adaptation by expanding and initializing the vocabulary to better capture the morphological complexity of Hungarian, we achieved a substantial reduction in subword fertility, improving both computational efficiency and the representational capacity of the model.
+This work introduced \racka{}-4B, a resource-efficient, continually pretrained language model for Hungarian, using a practical methodology specifically designed for deployment on the national Komondor HPC infrastructure.
+Through targeted tokenizer adaptation by expanding and initializing the vocabulary to better capture Hungarian specific vocabulary elements, we achieved a substantial reduction in subword fertility, improving both computational efficiency and the representational capacity of the model.
 The construction of a 160B-token multilingual corpus, with a carefully balanced data mixture, further enabled robust language adaptation while reducing catastrophic forgetting of high-resource languages.

-The evaluation results partially confirm the effectiveness of our tokenizer adaptation and training strategy. \racka{} outperforms its base model on some tasks and lags behind it on others.
-The same relationship can be seen between the reasoning Qwen3-4B and the foundational Qwen3-4B-base models, resulting a complicated picture.
-Nevertheless, \racka{} seems to be competitive on most of the benchmarks, sometimes with models twice its size.
+The evaluation results confirm the effectiveness of our tokenizer adaptation and training strategy.
+With the generation speed improvements outlined above, the overall performance of \racka{}-4B is slightly higher than the base Qwen3-4B models, in some cases topping 8B models such as the latest Puli.

-Future work includes systematic hyperparameter optimization and supervised fine-tuning for downstream applications as well as preference tuning.
-We intend to openly publish our model and tokenizer, to support community-driven research and contribute to the advancement of digital sovereignty of Hungary.
+Future work includes systematic hyperparameter optimization, extended benchmarking and supervised fine-tuning for downstream applications as well as preference tuning.
+We openly publish our model and tokenizer, to support community-driven research and the advancement of digital sovereignty of Hungary.

 \ifx\anonym\undefined